ItalSim/legend-simulation-analysis/opticalmaptemplate/production/README.md

 opticalmappostproc.C

-The first two are applied from the 'jobs' directory (batch executed), but the third is typically run interactively from the shell.
+The first two are applied from the 'jobs' directory (batch executed), but the third is typically run interactively from the shell. pe_calculator.py can be run interactively from the shell for small files, otherwise submit jobs.

 User-defined parameters:
 - buildopticalmap.C